sedol1339/files/abstracts.md

 Greff, K., Kaufman, R. L., Kabra, R., Watters, N., Burgess, C., Zoran, D., ...Lerchner, A. (2019).
 Multi-Object Representation Learning with Iterative Variational Inference. arXiv, 1903.00450.
 Retrieved from https://arxiv.org/abs/1903.00450v3

-Gu, J., Wang, Y., Cho, K., & Li, V. O. K. (2019).
+#nmt #ood_generalization Gu, J., Wang, Y., Cho, K., & Li, V. O. K. (2019).
 Improved Zero-shot Neural Machine Translation via Ignoring Spurious Correlations. arXiv, 1906.01181.
 Retrieved from https://arxiv.org/abs/1906.01181v1

     - Problem: zero-shot translation (translating between language pairs on which a system has never been trained), is an emergent property; however, naive training for zero-shot translation easily fails and is sensitive to hyperparemeters; the performance typically lags far behind the more conventional pivot-based approach which translates twice using a third language as a pivot
     - We show that this issue is a consequence of capturing spurious correlation